ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 Then all of your modification will work fine.
 But then, when you open your file in RM, the very first thing to do is the RM Rebuild indexes tool.
 After that, you'll be ok
 I always confirm by running check file integrity after the build index.

-The above is critical to maintain your database integrity.
-Maybe one day we'll be able to reverse engineer RM's RMNOCASE so an exact 'copy' can be made.

-As regards to what you can do with sql- it's anything you can code.
-There are lots of examples on Tom's site and I've put my stuff on GitHub.

 When opening RootsMagic after having had the database reindexed using a fake RMNOCASE-